-This department offers opportunities for the study of diseases, diagnostics, developmental disorders, or injuries in small, large, and exotic animals.
-Most faculty of the department hold concurrent appointments in the Veterinary Teaching Hospital where they provide clinical training to professional students while serving the animal health needs of hospital clientele.
-Advanced training in the veterinary clinical sciences prepares students for careers in translational and clinical research as well as administration of clinical trials in academic. industrial, and governmental sectors.
-Faculty research interests and areas of expertise range from clinical research to stem cell tissue regeneration, immunogenics and advancing surgical and medical treatment solutions.
-Opportunities are also available for graduate students to acquire teaching experience.
-Collaborative research with other departments in the School of Veterinary Medicine, the University, and extramurally is encouraged and fostered.
+This department offers veterinarians with a fundamental background in clinical sciences the opportunity to study disease problems in small, large, and exotic animals.
+Most faculty of the department hold concurrent appointments in the Veterinary Teaching Hospital where they provide in-depth clinical training to professional students while serving the animal health needs of the hospital's clientele.
+The hospital program is supported by a large and diverse staff that includes veterinary interns and residents, medical technologists, radiologic technologists, and pharmacists.

+Advanced training in clinical sciences prepares veterinarians for careers in clinical research and teaching and administration of clinical trials in the private and governmental sectors.
+Faculty research interests and areas of expertise range from basic research in immunogenetics to applied studies of surgical and medical problems.
+Collaborative research with other departments in the School of Veterinary Medicine, the University, and extramural agencies is encouraged and fostered.
+Opportunities are available in a variety of disciplines for graduate students to acquire teaching experience.